About/Writing Samples

 Sometimes I get in a nihilistic mood and think it doesn’t really matter that I’m alive.
 Sure, the people in my life would be sad if I was gone, but does my existence itself really mean anything?
 In the grand scheme of things, I’m a speck, a peon, a flash in the pan of existence.
 Furthermore, I think of myself as expendable and exchangeable in the sense that if I wasn’t here, someone else would accomplish what is required of me; that the universe would work through someone else.
 (Read more)

 Do you want to know more about me?
 Or read more writing samples?
 Feel free to ask!
+You can also check out my podcast interview with Shanne Boss.

 Work with Me